NFL News: Movie Being Planned On Infamous ‘No-Call’ In Saints Vs. Rams Game

 Ed Helms (The Hangover) is in discussions for the title role while Danny DeVito would play the role of a “Cajun sheriff.”

 That’s a pretty star-studded cast with even just two names being announced as of yet, and it would be great for fans to enjoy poking some fun at the situation.
-The Los Angeles Rams and New Orleans Saints were in the center of the controversy, but so was NFL Commission Roger Goodell who the studio is hoping to get a cameo from in the film.
+The Los Angeles Rams and New Orleans Saints were in the center of the controversy, but so was NFL Commissioner Roger Goodell, who the studio is hoping to get a cameo from in the film.